hellokatechan/pharmacy_claims_SQL/README.md

 ```
 #### 2
 The following SQL query is set up to questions like *how many unique members are over 65 years of age?
-Answer: 2* and *how many prescription did they fill?
+Answer: 2* and *how many prescriptions did they fill?
 Answer: 7*

 <img width="573" alt="raw dataset" src=https://raw.githubusercontent.com/hellokatechan/pharmacy_claims_SQL/main/MARKDOWNS/case_logic.png>

 From the SELECT statement, I listed out all the attributes that I wanted to see from the query output:
 * member_id
 * age
-* the total number of prescription filled
+* the total number of prescriptions filled
 * the total amount of copay
 * the total amount of insurance paid
 * day of birth